Chipotle Is Not Out Of The E. Coli Woods Yet

 How long does it take to recover from a health scare?

-Now Chipotle's scare was one of the more severe E. Coli cases in recent history.
+Now Chipotle's scare was one of the more severe E. coli cases in recent history.
 But pretty much every restaurant chain has suffered a health scare at some point in their operational history so precedents are aplenty.

 Taco Bell, for instance, had a similar case in '06 which led to a significant initial impact with 1Q comps down 11%.

 When looking for precedents though, it is important to keep in mind that circumstances tend to vary.
 Taco Bell for instance, was the subject of media reports in February 2007 when a rat infestation was discovered at one of its franchised locations in New York.
 This likely hampered the brand's ability to recover quickly, while Chipotle has fortunately not suffered any such issues.
-However, the nature of Chipotle's product (higher priced, "food with integrity" etc) and the pervasiveness of social media has seen the E. Coli overhang weigh on Chipotle's brand nonetheless.
+However, the nature of Chipotle's product (higher priced, "food with integrity" etc) and the pervasiveness of social media has seen the E. coli overhang weigh on Chipotle's brand nonetheless.

 Five severe food safety events in particular stand out as comparable to Chipotle's case:

-Jack in the Box (NASDAQ:JACK) '93: E coli outbreak related to undercooked beef in Jan.
+Jack in the Box (NASDAQ:JACK) '93: E. coli outbreak related to undercooked beef in Jan.
 '93.

-Taco Bell (NYSE:QSR) '06: E coli outbreak related to shredded lettuce in early Dec.
+Taco Bell (NYSE:QSR) '06: E. coli outbreak related to shredded lettuce in early Dec.
 '06.

 YUM China (NYSE:YUMC) '12: Improper use of antibiotics by two chicken suppliers in Dec '12.